 Mussel is a generic term for a type of bivalve mollusc.
 The most commonly found species in the UK is the blue mussel (Mytilus edulis), also known as the common mussel.
-They can be easily collected from shorelines around the UK. as well as bought from supermarket fish counters, fishmongers and fishing tackle shops.
+They are very common and can be easily collected from shorelines around the UK. as well as bought from supermarket fish counters, fishmongers and fishing tackle shops.
 Mussels can be used to catch a range of species across the UK such as whiting, wrasse and flatfish species, and are seen as being a particularly effective bait for winter cod.
 They are also often used in cocktails bait.

 Description and Habitat

 Mussels are made up of soft orange flesh inside a hard, but somewhat brittle, oval shaped shell.
 The shell is made up of two equal halves and can open down the middle to reveal the fleshy body inside.
 The shells are usually grey to black in colour but can sometimes have a bluish or even purple tint.
 Most mussels are a maximum of 4 to 5cm in length, but they can grow to over 10cm in length.
 Mussels live in the intertidal zone and use their byssal threads (often referred to as their ‘beard’) to attach themselves to rocks or man-made structures between the high and low water marks.
 Mussels usually group together in large groups which can consist of hundreds or even thousands of individual mussels.
 They are filter feeders which consume tiny planktonic sea creatures which are found in seawater.

 Gathering and Buying Mussels

 Mussels are one of the easiest baits to collect.
 They are found across almost all of the British and Irish coastline where there are rocks or man-made structures such as harbour or pier walls which they can attach themselves to.
 They can be removed by twisting them and pulling them away from the surface they are attached to.